topeogunleye/recipe-app/README.md

 A meal finder app that pulls from TheMealDB API to allow users to search for, view recipes, and comment on recipes.
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# recipe-app

-> A meal finder app that pulls from TheMealDB API to allow users to search for, view recipes, and comment on recipes.

 ![screenshot](./sec.png)

 Additional description about the project and its features.